shubnimkar/Security-and-Traffic-Management/Squid.md

 http_access deny blocked_sites hpcsalab
 http_access deny badwords hpcsalab http_access allow hpcsalab
-# Example rule allowing access from your local networks.
-# Adapt localnet in the ACL section to list your (internal) IP networks
-# from where browsing should be allowed

 #http_access allow localnet
 http_access allow localhost

-# And finally deny all other access to this proxy
-http_access deny all

-# Squid normally listens to port 3128
-http_port 3128

-# Uncomment and adjust the following to add a disk cache directory.
-cache_dir ufs /var/spool/squid 2048 16 256
-visible_hostname proxy.panda.demo
-# Leave coredumps in the first cache dir
-coredump_dir /var/spool/squid

-#
-# Add any of your own refresh_pattern entries above these.
-#
-refresh_pattern ^ftp:		1440	20%	10080
-refresh_pattern ^gopher:	1440	0%	1440
-refresh_pattern -i (/cgi-bin/|\?)
-0	0%	0
-refresh_pattern .
-0	20%	4320

 [root@STM1 squid]# vim /etc/squid/badwords.txt
 torrent